aabolade/CV/README.md

 - [Independent academic project](http://www.slideshare.net/LekeAbolade/4yp-exhibition-posterfinal) for Ricardo UK Ltd: investigated the replacement of a dual mass flywheel with a clutch in micro-slip.
 Used Matlab and Simulink to develop mechanical driveline model for analysis of torsional oscillation.

-- Worked in university Thermo fluids Laboratory, assisting professor in conducting a series of tests and analysis on a Rolls Royce engine seal.
+- Worked in Osney Thermo fluids Laboratory, assisting professor in conducting a series of tests and analysis on a Rolls Royce engine seal.
 Conducted each test, recorded observations, then processed and analysed large set of results using Microsoft Excel.
 Compiled short presentation and communicated the technical aspects of my findings to the client managers.

 - Carried out geological surveying and data collection for the London Underground Earth Structures team.
-Analysed results to determine stability of rail asset, then used findings to compile and present report on the overall condition of rail asset.
+Analysed results and then used findings to complete and present report on the overall condition of rail asset.

-- Used 'C' programming language to develop algorithm for a mobile robot to follow physical course using its camera.
+- Developed algorithm for a mobile robot to follow taped course using its camera.

 #### Teamwork